paulgrayson/invasion-earth/README.md

 All your Earth belong to us

-Just having some fun with JS and canvas..
+Just having some fun with JS and then canvas..

 [Enjoy it here!](http://paulgrayson.github.io/invasion-earth/index.html)